Nashville-Public-Library/bedework-docs/docs/using-images/image-guidelines.md

 # Image Guidelines

-If there is an existing graphic / logo (story time, studio, etc.), use the established image as the thumbnail image in Bedework.
+If there is an existing graphic / logo (story time, Studio NPL, etc.), use the established image as the thumbnail image in Bedework.
 Please don’t create a new image.

 Use the _Image Library_ by going to <u>[Click here to choose from the library of images](../image-library/series-logos.md)</u>.
-Use the copy graphic to copy the image URL path.
-Use your keyboard shortcuts to paste (CTRL+V) the path in the table into the Image URL and Thumbnail URL fields.
+1. Use the copy graphic to copy the image URL path.
+1. Use your keyboard shortcut to paste (CTRL+V) the path in the table into the Image URL, Thumbnail URL, and Alt Text fields.
 The URL paths links will begin `/public/img/`.

+- Alt Text is legally required for all images.
+Patrons using screen readers hear this text read aloud.
+This should be a description of the image pictured, not just the name of the event.
-If there is not an existing graphic, you may create an image for the thumbnail graphic in Bedework.
+- If there is not an existing graphic, create an image one to upload.

-- Calendar approvers will review the image.
+- Calendar approvers review the image.
 - Images submitted with events may be removed, remade, or replaced, at the approver’s discretion.
-- Accepted images will be added to the Images Library accessible from the Bedework entry form for re-use next quarter.
+- Accepted images are addded to the Images Library accessible from the Bedework entry form for re-use later.

 ## Size and Text Specifications

 - Max width: 400px
 - Max height: 600px
-- File size: Less than 100 KB
+- **File size: Less than 100 KB**
-- Thumbnail is automatically created when you upload an image.
-You may also create a separate thumbnail image.
-If you want to use a separate thumbnail image, email the images to Web Services and we’ll add them for you.
-- Do not leave white space around the image.
-White space is added automatically by the calendar stylesheet.
 - Words in icon-type images (“Movie Friday” or “Chocolate Worms”) should be readable at thumbnail-size, which is 80px wide.

 ## Images are required for the following events